 CTS symptoms can affect one or both wrists and hands.
 While bilateral (both wrists) CTS is common, and the dominant hand is typically impacted first.
 The most common symptoms of CTS include: (20)

 Abnormal sensations (paresthesias).

 Pain (burning, aching, shooting).

 Radiating symptoms up the arm and into the neck.
-It is important to note that compression of the median nerve can occur at multiple regions from the neck to the hand, and can also mimic CTS symptoms.
-Thus, a complete examination of all possible nerve entrapment sites is extremely important.
+It's important to note that median nerve compression can occur at various locations from the neck to the hand and may also mimic CTS symptoms.
+Therefore, a comprehensive examination of all potential nerve entrapment sites is crucial.

-Symptoms increased at night (especially in patients who perform repetitive motions such as computer operators).
+Increased symptoms at night (particularly in patients performing repetitive motions like computer operators).

-Inability to grasp or pinch objects (often dropping cups or other objects).
+Inability to grasp or pinch objects (often dropping cups or other items).

 ANATOMY OF CTS

-In addition to the median nerve, the carpal tunnel also contains nine flexor tendons which during normal motion, glide smoothly through the carpal tunnel.
-The nine tendons that travel through the carpal tunnel are the:
+In addition to the median nerve, the carpal tunnel also houses nine flexor tendons that enable smooth gliding through the carpal tunnel during normal motion.
+These tendons are essential for the proper functioning of our fingers and thumb.
+The nine tendons that traverse the carpal tunnel are:

 If you want to learn more about wrist and hand anatomy, then check out our video “Anatomy of the Hand & Wrist “.